ElektraInitiative/libelektra/src/plugins/path/README.md

 a `/`, because remote file systems and some special names are valid, too.

-If `check/permission = [permission], [user]` is also present it will check for the correct permissions of the file/directory. `check/permission = rw, tomcat` for example will check if the user `tomcat` has read and write access to the path which was set in `check/path`.
+If `check/permission = [permission], [user]` is also present it will check for the correct permissions of the file/directory. `check/permission = rw` and `check/permission/user = tomcat` for example will check if the user `tomcat` has read and write access to the path which was set in `check/path`.

  Permissions available: